-- Diamond – an extremely hard, transparent crystal, with the carbon atoms arranged in a tetrahedral lattice.
-A poor electrical conductor.
-An excellent thermal conductor.
+- Diamond: It is extremely hard, transparent crystal, with the carbon atoms arranged in a tetrahedral lattice.
+This allotrope of carbon is a poor electrical conductor and an excellent thermal conductor.

-- Graphene – is the basic structural element of other allotropes, nanotubes, charcoal, and fullerenes.
+- Graphene: It is the basic structural element of other allotropes, nanotubes, charcoal, and fullerenes.

-- Q-carbon – a ferromagnetic, tough, and brilliant crystal structure that is harder and brighter than diamonds.
+- Q-carbon: These carbon allotropes are ferromagnetic, tough, and brilliant crystal structure that is harder and brighter than diamonds.

-- Graphite – a soft, black, flaky solid, a moderate electrical conductor.
+- Graphite: It is a soft, black, flaky solid, a moderate electrical conductor.
 The C atoms are bonded in flat hexagonal lattices (graphene), which are then layered in sheets.